Why Some People Experience Hair Loss After Surgery

 It's not just a stressed-out nervous system that can bring on excessive hair loss.
 Although it's pretty rare, some research suggests that a condition called positional alopecia occurs when the head stays in one position for long periods.

 If you're working with a surgeon on a short-term procedure, it's doubtful you'll experience this side effect.
 If you're undergoing lengthy reconstructive surgery or cardiac treatment like open heart surgery, you may experience more hair loss because the hair follicles' blood supply can falter.

 Before and after surgery, put a gentle but effective hair wellness program in place to reduce any potential hair loss woes.
-A hair serum is easy to use and promotes healthy hair with minimal effort.
+A daily hair serum is easy to use and promotes healthy hair with minimal effort.

 The jury is still out on whether there's a definite link between hair loss and anesthesia.
 A 2012 research review found that patients might risk alopecia if hypotensive anesthesia is used during their operation.
 This specific type of anesthesia is primarily used during maxillofacial (jaw realignment) surgeries.
 Always talk to your doctor if you're concerned.